STAPO: Stabilizing Reinforcement Learning for LLMs by Silencing Rare Spurious Tokens: Training Details

 \section{Training Details}

 We implement our proposed STAPO algorithm based on the open-source alignment framework \texttt{veRL}~\cite{sheng2025hybridflow}.
+We utilize the DAPO-Math-17K~\cite{yu2025dapo} as the training dataset, where each prompt is formatted with the instruction: ``Please reason step by step, and put your final answer within \textbackslash boxed\{\}''.
 All models are trained using the AdamW optimizer with a constant learning rate of $1 \times 10^{-6}$ and a warm-up phase of 10 steps.
 To ensure training stability, we apply a global gradient clipping norm of 1.0.

 For efficient data generation, we utilize vLLM~\cite{kwon2023efficient} as the inference backend.
 The training process employs a global batch size of 256, with each prompt generating a group of $G=8$ rollouts.
 Following the DAPO formulation, we do not employ a separate value network or an additional KL divergence penalty term in the loss function; instead, we rely on group-relative advantages and the clipping mechanism to constrain policy updates.
-We conduct all experiments on 64 NVIDIA H20 GPUs.
+We conduct all experiments on 64 NVIDIA H20 GPUs, with each training session taking an average of 5 to 7 days.
 The complete set of hyperparameters used across all model scales is detailed in Table~\ref{tab:full_hyperparameters}.